The EDGE Language: Extended General Einsums for Graph Algorithms: Features

 Traditional Einsums conflate the patterns of computation with the actual computation operators.
-Since we want to enable a separation of concerns and allow for general user-defined computations (\textbf{design goals~\ref{goal:sepconcerns},~\ref{goal:powerful}}), \edge explicitly calls out these patterns, grouping them into three classes of actions: a \emph{map} action (pattern~\ref{item:shared}), a \emph{reduce} action (pattern~\ref{item:reduce}), and a \emph{populate} action (patterns~\ref{item:populate} and~\ref{item:broadcast}). \edge{} specifies each action, explicitly specifying (1) its operator and (2) on which rank variables it operates.
-Separating computations into map, reduce, and populate actions allows \edge{} to classify the large space of possible user-defined computations.
-Each is operating on different kinds of data: \emph{map} operates between a pair of values, \emph{reduce} operators on a series of values that need to be combined into a single value, while \emph{populate} determines how to place input values into an output location.
-This, in turn, exposes potential optimization opportunities (\textbf{design goal~\ref{goal:opt}}), where an implementation can optimize the common computation \emph{pattern}, regardless of the underlying user-defined function.
+Separating computations into \maptxt, \reduce, and \populate\ actions allows \edge{} to factor a wide range of user-defined behavior into a small number of recurring \emph{patterns}.
+Each action operates over different kinds of objects: \maptxt\ combines pairs of operand values, \reduce\ combines a set (or stream) of intermediate values into one value per output coordinate, and \populate\ materializes results by writing, deleting, or leaving unchanged elements within output fibers.
+This separation exposes optimization opportunities (\textbf{design goal~\ref{goal:opt}}), since an implementation can optimize the common \emph{pattern} independently of the user-defined operators.
 For example, a hardware designer may implement each of these actions as hardware primitives---where reduce is mapped to a reduction tree, map to a merger network, etc.---or even combine all three actions into a single network to reduce area overhead~\cite{Martinez:2023:FMD}.